 - Stormwater Awareness.
 This training is provided for personnel at all levels of responsibility who are involved in activities that may impact stormwater quality.
-It includes the basics of recognizing and addressing illicit discharges and illegal dumping, good housekeeping, and nonstormwater discharges. - Environmental Awareness.
+It includes the basics of recognizing and addressing illicit discharges and illegal dumping, good housekeeping, and non-stormwater discharges. - Environmental Awareness.
 This training is provided to all Highway Operations personnel and covers several elements of the SWMP in the two-day activity-based course, including stormwater awareness and the BMPs that apply to ADOT's highway maintenance operations such as spill prevention and response, proper waste handling and disposal, and good housekeeping. - Highway Storm Sewer System Maintenance.
 This training is provided to all maintenance field staff and focuses on storm sewer system maintenance, including roadway repair and related activities such as facility inspections, pollutant source investigations, documenting investigations, activity tracking, and reporting procedures. - Post-Construction Water Quality Control Measures.
 This training is provided for personnel who are involved in identifying and selecting appropriate stormwater control measures during design and construction. - Maintenance Yard Stormwater Pollution Prevention and Spill Response/Prevention.
-This training covers implementation of site-specific SWPPPs, spill response/prevention plans, and waste disposal.

-- ECC Certification is required of contractors working on ADOT projects subject to the CGP.
+This training covers implementation of site-specific Stormwater Pollution Prevention Plans (SWPPPs), spill response/prevention plans, and waste disposal. - ECC Certification is required of contractors working on ADOT projects subject to the CGP.
 This training program is administered through the Arizona Association of General Contractors, and includes inspection and maintenance requirements that pertain to erosion and sediment control when working on ADOT projects.
 The training is also provided to ADOT personnel who are involved in construction SWPPP implementation. - Construction Site Inspector training is a new course specifically targeting ADOT personnel whose job responsibilities include construction site inspections.
-This training is currently being developed as part of an ongoing comprehensive stormwater training program update that was begun in FY 2023, and is anticipated to be available in FY 2024.
+The draft for this training was developed during FY 2024, and finalization and implementation of the course is anticipated to be completed in FY 2025.

-In addition to formal training, ADOT's Water Resources personnel provide regular updates, guidance, and mentoring on stormwater program topics to affected personnel such as District Environmental Coordinators (DECs), Construction Resident Engineers, Environmental Planning staff, and other staff as needed or requested.
+In addition to formal training, ADOT's Water Resources personnel provide regular updates, guidance, and mentoring on stormwater program topics to affected personnel such as District Environmental Coordinators (DECs), Construction Resident Engineers, Environmental Planning staff, District Permit staff, Project Management, Development/Design staff, Engineers in Training, and other staff as needed or requested.